-Get a Jab, Give a Jab, Save Lives campaign returns – Free Flu Vaccinations available now for all BWC colleagues
+Get a Jab, Give a Jab, Save Lives campaign – Get protected now as flu cases surge earlier than in previous winters

-Based on your feedback, this year our clinics will be open during the most popular times and we'll have more vaccinators than ever roving our sites — visiting wards and departments offering you your vaccination.
+Please remember that based on your feedback, this year our clinics will be open during the most popular times and we have more vaccinators than ever roving our sites — visiting wards and departments offering you your vaccination.
 Like other NHS Trusts, we'll be offering flu vaccinations only this year — not COVID-19.
 Find out more about the reasons behind that decision on the Gov.uk website.

 Thanks to the support of our fabulous charity, our Get a Jab, Give a Jab, Save Lives campaign means when you get protected by having your flu jab, a donation to UNICEF will be made on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.